|Diameter (max):||16mm (excluding exhaust tip off)|

 |Date of manufacture:||Date code 2D - April 1992.|

-These lamps were used as floodlights for photographic purposes until they were superseded by a newer type of lamp, though the instruction leaflet included with the lamps would appear to indicate that they also see service in projection applications.
+These lamps were used as floodlights for photographic purposes until they were superseded by a newer type of lamp, though the instruction leaflet included with the lamps would appear to indicate that they also see service in projection applications, particularly in overhead projectors.

 Lamp added to the Virtual Display Shelf on Monday 11th December 2006 at 21:09.

 Acknowledgements: Many thanks to the website user who kindly donated this lamp for display!

 18th June 2023: Changes to page formatting to improve readability on mobile devices and some background code changes to improve search engine behaviour.